MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 ```

 ## gRPC
-When a call runs succesfully, it will return an `OK` status code to the client application.
+When a call runs successfully, it will return an `OK` status code to the client application.
 When it fails, though, gRPC defines a list of [error status codes](https://grpc.io/docs/guides/error/#error-status-codes) that will be sent back to the client.
 This error model is independent of the data format used (i.e. it's independent of Protocol Buffers).
 For example:

 * `GRPC_STATUS_CANCELLED` - The client application cancelled the request.
 * `GRPC_STATUS_DEADLINE_EXCEEDED` - Exceeded the deadline/timeout specified by the client.
 * `GRPC_STATUS_UNIMPLEMENTED` - Method undefined in the server.
-* `GRPC_STATUS_INTERNAL` - Covers several errors, like parsing errors in either the request or the response or compression algorithsm errors.
+* `GRPC_STATUS_INTERNAL` - Covers several errors, like parsing errors in either the request or the response or compression algorithms errors.
 * `GRPC_STATUS_UNKNOWN` - The server threw an unhandled exception.

 ### Google Error model